Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

 \section{Experimental Results}

-In this section, we quantitatively demonstrate the performance of our BVFSM, especially when dealing with complicated and high-dimensional problems, and start with investigating the convergence accuracy and computational burden of the proposed optimization algorithm on numerical examples in Section~\ref{sec:8.1}.
-Then in Section~\ref{sec:ho}, we apply BVFSM in the hyper-parameter optimization for hyper-cleaning on the widely-used MNIST, FashionMNIST and CIFAR-10 datasets under different settings to further study the impact of network structure and types of auxiliary functions.
+In this section, we quantitatively demonstrate the performance of our BVFSM\footnote{Code is available at \url{https://github.com/vis-opt-group/BVFSM}.}, especially when dealing with complicated and high-dimensional problems.
+We start with investigating the convergence performance, computational efficiency, and effect of hyper-parameters on numerical examples in Section~\ref{sec:8.1}.
+In Section~\ref{sec:ho}, we apply BVFSM in the hyper-parameter optimization for the data hyper-cleaning task under different settings including the type of auxiliary functions, contamination rates, and various network structures.
 To further validate the generality of our method, we conduct experiments on other tasks such as few-shot learning in Section~\ref{sec:meta} and GAN in Section~\ref{sec:gan}.
-The experiments were done on a PC with Intel Core i7-9700K CPU (4.2 GHz), 32GB RAM and an NVIDIA GeForce RTX 2060S GPU with 8GB VRAM, and the algorithm was implemented using PyTorch 1.6.
-We use the implementation in~\cite{grefenstette2019generalized,grazzi2020iteration} for the existing methods.
-We use MB (MegaByte) and S (Second) as the evaluation units of space and time complexity, respectively.
+The experiments were conducted on a PC with Intel Core i7-9700K CPU (4.2 GHz), 32GB RAM and an NVIDIA GeForce RTX 2060S GPU with 8GB VRAM, and the algorithm was implemented using PyTorch 1.6.
+We use the implementation in~\cite{grefenstette2019generalized,grazzi2020iteration} for the existing methods, and use MB (MegaByte) and S (Second) as the evaluation units of space and time complexity, respectively.

+Regarding the selection of coefficients and hyper-parameters, we evaluate them in numerical experiments and use the same method to select them in later tasks.
+Furthermore, we set $\y_{k,l}^{0}=\y_{k,l-1}^{T_{\y}}$, $\z_{k,l}^{0}=\z_{k,l-1}^{T_{\z}}$ to initialize each step of the sub-problems.
+In view of the optimizer, we use SGD for solving LL and UL sub-problems in numerical experiments.
+In some applications, we change the UL optimizer to Adam to speed up the convergence.